zschaeffer/dsp/README.md

 <h1 style='text-align: center;'>Remember to save your work!</h1>

+## Submitting Pre-work

+Make all changes to your forked repo; **this is considered your pre-work submission.**  (No need to submit pull requests to the thisismetis/dsp repo.)

 ## FAQ

 **Q:  Can I run Windows for the bootcamp, instead of Unix or Linux?**